Kinesiology Graduate Program

 Fall 2017 Graduate Admissions:

-The Fall 2016 application process will begin in November 2015 and run until the deadline of April 1, 2016.
-Note: Deadline for Graduate Athletic Training Education Program will be earlier than April 1.
+The Fall 2017 application process will begin in November 2016 and run until the deadline of April 1, 2017.
+Note: The application deadline for the Graduate Athletic Training Education Program will be earlier than April 1.
 Please contact Dr. Tsuruike at email@example.com for details.
 Because we can only admit a certain number of students into each concentration, we strongly recommend that application materials be sent in earlier than the deadline.
-The application process is outlined on this webpage, and on the linked Grad Studies page as well.
+The application process is outlined on this webpage, and on the linked SJSU Graduate Studies page as well.
 Please direct all inquiries to the graduate coordinator, Dr. Ted Butryn, at firstname.lastname@example.org.

 To apply to the university, and the Department of Kinesiology:

 1. You simply go through the CSU Mentor page, and follow the step-by-step instructions.
 Please be sure to completely fill out your application, as incomplete applications will not be considered.
 Please send official transcripts from ALL higher education institutions attended (even if you did not get your degree) to the Graduate Admissions & Program Evaluations (GAPE) Office by mail or in person.
 Please do not send them to the Office of Graduate Studies or to the Department of Kinesiology.
 All transcripts must be sealed and unopened in order to be accepted as official documents.
 COPIES OF TRANSCRIPTS OR OPENED TRANSCRIPTS WILL NOT BE ACCEPTED.

 2. When filling out the application, be sure to indicate Kinesiology as the department, as well as your intended concentration (see descriptions above).
 In addition, be sure to indicate your GRE scores.
 If not taken at time of application, applicant must send scores to the Kinesiology graduate coordinator (Dr. Ted Butryn) by the application deadlines (April 1, 2017).

 Please send in unopened transcripts to the following address:

 Graduate Admissions and Program Evaluations